 2. Ensure text is selectable

 If you can’t use your cursor to select and highlight the content in Braille, your text is not selectable.
 In this case, you need to ask your graphic designer to send you the file with “non-outlined” Braille.
 Selectable text is a crucial part of proofreading (manual or with proofreading software).
-You can read more about this topic here: Why you Can’t Copy the Right Text from PDF.

 3. Your new best friend is Notepad